-Internet Protocol Address (or IP Address) is an unique address that computing devices such as personal computers, tablets, and smartphones use to identify itself and communicate with other devices in the IP network.
-Any device connected to the IP network must have an unique IP address within the network.
+The Internet Protocol Address (or IP Address) is a unique address that computing devices such as personal computers, tablets, and smartphones use to identify itself and communicate with other devices in the IP network.
+Any device connected to the IP network must have a unique IP address within the network.
 An IP address is analogous to a street address or telephone number in that it is used to uniquely identify an entity.

 An IPv4 address is divided into two parts: network and host address.
-The network address determines how many of the 32 bits are used for the network address, and remaining bits for the host address.
+The network address determines how many of the 32 bits are used for the network address and the remaining bits are used for the host address.
 The host address can further divided into subnetwork and host number.

 |Class||Network Address||Number of Hosts||Netmask|

 In order to maintain uniqueness within global namespace, the IP addresses are publicly registered with the Network Information Center (NIC) to avoid address conflicts.The dDevices that need to be publicly identified, such as web or mail servers, must have a globally unique IP address; and they are assigned a public IP address.
 The devices that do not require public access may be assigned a private IP address and make it uniquely identifiable within one organization.
 For example, a network printer may be assigned a private IP address to prevent rest of the world from printing from it.
 To allow organizations to freely assign private IP addresses, the NIC has reserved certain address blocks for private use.
 A private network is a network that uses RFC 1918 IP address space.
 The following IP blocks are reserved for private IP addresses.

 In addition to above classful private addresses, 169.254.0.0 through 169.254.255.255 addresses are reserved for Zeroconf (or APIPA, Automatic Private IP Addressing) to automatically create the usable IP network without configuration.